"Only crazy people need therapy"

 Sexual assault is ONLY THE PERPETRATOR'S FAULT.
 It is not the fault of the survivor.
 It is not the fault of the survivor's family and friends.
-Statements like "It's not my fault" may suggest to the survivor that the assault is his/her fault.
+Statements like "It's not my fault" may suggest to the survivor that the assault is their fault.
 If you want to talk about fault at all, tell the survivor, "It's not your fault."

 "If you don't go to the police, they could do this again!"